Work with us

 Purpose of the role

 The HGV Driver plays a key role in FareShare South West’s mission to reduce food waste and fight hunger across the South West.
 You will be responsible for collecting surplus food from suppliers and delivering it to our Plymouth depot.
 The role primarily involves driving a 7.5T vehicle and may also require operating other vehicles in our fleet.
+As an ambassador for FareShare South West, you will provide excellent customer service to food suppliers and work closely with our operations team to ensure food is transported safely, efficiently, and with care.

 Read the full job description and essential criteria